King Arthur's Hall: Origin and use

 In the absence of any archaeological finds, its origin and use is only speculative.
 A similar enclosure exists in Brittany which was a Bronze Age cremation site, but a similar rampart construction at Lough Gur in Ireland suggests an earlier Neolithic date.
 It has even been suggested that it was merely a medieval cattle pound, but the effort required to build the bank and to erect the slabs suggests that it had a more important function.

 Some clearance and investigation of King Arthur's Hall was conducted by members of The Heritage Trust in 2013/14.
 Their work revealed a revetment wall built to retain the inner bank.
 It was concluded that over time the earth had covered over the top of the revetment wall and that around 140 upright stones now lie buried, recumbent, or standing at an angle.
-It was suggested that the structure originally formed a tank which filled with water, possibly for ritualistic use.
+It was suggested that the structure originally formed a tank which filled with water, or was possibly used ritualistically.